maffydub a year ago

 (I’m looking forward to “challenge accepted” comments except for the last two ones)

-• jansan 9 months ago
+• jansan a year ago

 Not really electronic devices, but how about facades of high rise buildings.
 I remember playing pong in Berlin on the Blinkenlights installation[1], why not play doom on one of those insane new Chinese skyscrapers?